By Helen Haines, 1891

 The acquisition of Louisiana by the United States marked a distinct era in the history of New Mexico.
 Before this period the Spanish provinces had been isolated, as it were, from the rest of the world; but now that this enormous tract had become American territory it was impossible for the ancient barriers to remain, and within ten years from the date of the purchase, a fluctuating but steadily increasing intercourse had sprung up between the Western cities of the United States and the northern provinces of Mexico.
 The Santa Fe trade, as this overland commerce was called, had no definite origin, but was rather the result of accident than of any organized plan.
 Beginning with the desultory traffic carried on with the Indians by Spanish and American trappers, its scope gradually extended, until the distant cities of Santa Fe and Chihuahua had become markets for the commodities of the eastern coast, and the Santa Fe trade was a recognized feature of American commerce.

 The first American to penetrate the wilds of Louisiana and enter New Mexican territory was James Pursley, a Kentuckian, but his arrival at Santa Fe was antedated by that of Baptiste Lalande, a French Creole, who reached the province in 1804.
 In the early part of this year Lalande was dispatched on a trading expedition by William Morrison, a merchant of Kaskaskia, Illinois — then one of the extreme frontier settlements, a few miles above St. Louis, Missouri on the eastern side of the Mississippi River.
 He was furnished with the necessary articles for barter with the Indians, and his orders were to push up the Platte River, make his way, if possible, to Santa Fe, and report on the prospects of commercial intercourse between that city and the United States.
 After a perilous journey, Lalande succeeded in reaching the Rocky Mountains, then he dispatched a party of Indians into Mexico to inform the authorities of the arrival of this stranger from the distant East.
 A mounted troop of Spaniards set out at once and brought the trader and his goods to a small settlement some miles north of Taos, New Mexico.
-From Taos, Lalande proceeded southward to Santa Fe, disposing of his merchandise as he journeyed on, and making profits which exceeded his utmost expectations.
+From Taos, Lalande proceeded southward to Santa Fe, disposing of his merchandise as he journeyed on, and making profits that exceeded his utmost expectations.

 So well was the enterprising Baptiste pleased with the country, its inhabitants, and its possibilities in the line of trade, that he gave up all thoughts of returning East and settled himself in business at the capital upon the funds supplied by Morrison, to whom he neither forwarded remittances or accounted for the proceeds of the adventure.
 It was to collect the amount due the merchant of Kaskaskia that Dr. John Robinson, of Zebulon Pike’s party, proceeded to Santa Fe.